 This is ecoligo

-ecoligo is a solar utility that provides low-cost solar energy to local businesses in emerging markets.
+ecoligo is a solar utility that provides affordable solar energy to local businesses in emerging markets.
 By financing the solar systems through a crowdinvesting platform, we close the finance gap that prevents these projects from being realised.

 In emerging markets, local businesses are faced with rapidly rising costs of energy and unstable power supply.
 Additionally, the energy is typically provided by diesel generators or the national grid, both of which burn fossil fuels that damage the environment and contribute to climate change.